CodesVault/wp-seeder/Readme.md

 Add demo data in the Database from terminal.

 ## Installation
-It is recommended to install it using composer `composer install codesvault/wp-seeder`.
+It is required to install it using composer `composer install codesvault/wp-seeder`.
 <br>It supports PHP **>= 7.4**

 <br>